Anand3799/AsianHomeoCare/README.md

 #### **Real-Time Synchronization**

 - Doctor sees same queue on their portal instantly
-- When doctor marks patient as "Completed", they disappear from both views
+- When staff marks appointment as "Completed", patient disappears from queue
 - Both staff and doctor see queue updates in real-time
 - No manual refresh needed